 Reading articles about dating these days, you might get the impression that pretty much all of it happens online.
-Between headlines about the newest dating apps, Tinder’s latest update, and screenshots of people’s best and worst flirtations going viral, it can be easy to forget that up until very recently, meeting someone through friends beat out online dating entirely, according to this Stanford University study—and that more old-fashioned method is still in the top three.
+Between headlines about the newest dating apps and screenshots of people’s best and worst flirtations going viral, it can be easy to forget that up until very recently, meeting someone through friends beat out online dating entirely, according to this Stanford University study.
+Hardly anyone needed blind date tips, but now it seems we all do.

-In addition to other analog methods like meeting at a bar, at work, at a house of worship or in school, meeting through friends is a time-tested means of finding your next significant other.
-And while often that takes the form of a chance encounter, sometimes it’s intentionally set up—in what’s typically known as a blind date.
+In addition to other analog methods like meeting at a bar, at work, at a house of worship or in school, meeting through friends is a time-tested means of finding your next significant other—but far from the only one.

 What is a blind date?